YanWittmann/launch-anything/doc/how-to.md

 #### Start the webserver on startup

-You can pass the `-ws` flag to the application to start the webserver on startup.
-This is done automatically when you restart the application using the `Restart LaunchAnything` tile and the webserver is open at that point.
+You can pass the `-ws` flag to the application to start the webserver on startup after a short delay.
+This is done automatically when you restart the application using the `Restart LaunchAnything` tile while the webserver is open.
+This ensures that if you restarted the application from the settings, you can still access the webserver after it has restarted.

 #### Export / Import tiles and settings

-The tiles and settings are stored in JSON files in the res/ directory.
+The tiles and settings are stored in JSON files in the `res/` directory.
 YOu can copy those files to a different instance of the application and directly use them there.

+#### Modify the topmost tile

+If you press `alt+enter` (or whatever keys you have configured in the settings) while the bar is active, you can quickly modify the name, action or both of the topmost tile.

 #### Create Tiles